-We are committed to safeguarding the privacy of our website visitors.
+We are committed to safeguarding your privacy.
 In this Privacy Notice we explain how we will handle and use your personal information.

 To help clarify some of the wording, a ‘Definitions’ Section is located at the bottom of this Privacy Notice.

 For the purposes of Data Protection Laws, we will be the controller of your personal information and will comply with the Data Protection Laws when handling and using your personal information.

 What personal information do we collect about you?

 We may collect, store and use the following kinds of personal information about you:

 Visitors to our office - we collect and process personal information, e.g. name and contact details, when you need to access our non-public spaces (for example, our office spaces) as a visitor or contractor.
 When you access our spaces as a contractor we will also process your personal data for the purposes of managing relevant activities (see Creative Scotland’s Supplier Contractor Agency Staff and Secondee Privacy Notice).

 Enquiries, feedback and / or complaints - we may process personal information, including your name and contact details, that you provide to us in the course of making an enquiry, giving feedback or making a complaint either by letter, telephone, via Creative Scotland’s website or by email.
 We may use this information to handle and respond to your enquiry, feedback and/or complaint.

 Guest Wi-Fi - if you choose to log in to our Guest Wi-Fi service, we will process some of your personal information in order for you to access and use this service.
 We will process device and connection information for this purpose, including: